How MacKenzie Works

 MacKenzie meets with clients weekly for 50-minute sessions, with 75-minute sessions available as needed.
 The duration of therapy is variable and depends on you and what you'd like to work on.
 MacKenzie offers longer term depth work, brief therapy, and everything in between.
 She is available for (and enjoys!) tuneups months or years after the body of weekly therapeutic work has concluded.

 MacKenzie began her mental health career with Crisis Support Services.
-In addition to spending six years on their suicide and crisis hotlines, MacKenzie worked as a therapist for a variety of populations, served as a member of the community education team, and provided supervision to therapist interns.
-She still provides training to therapist interns at CSS.
+In addition to spending six years answering their suicide and crisis hotlines, MacKenzie worked as a therapist for a variety of populations, served as a member of the community education team, and provided supervision to therapist interns.
+She still occasionally provides training to therapist interns at CSS.

-MacKenzie served as a Program Manager and clinician for service teams supporting adults and older adults experiencing poverty, homelessness, and mental health challenges as part of Bay Area Community Services.
+MacKenzie served as a program manager and clinician for service teams supporting adults and older adults experiencing poverty, homelessness, and mental health challenges as part of Bay Area Community Services.
 She also served as the treasurer of the board of directors for PEERS and a board member for San Francisco Sex Information (SFSI).
 She was a relief clinical supervisor with Horizon Services, Inc.

 MacKenzie has a BA in Political Theory from Scripps College and an MA in Counseling Psychology from John F. Kennedy University.

 MacKenzie is a member of CAMFT and Bay Area Open Minds.
 She is a SFSI-endorsed sex educator.
 She is proudly listed in the Kink Aware Professionals Directory and the Poly-Friendly Professionals Directory.
+She is a part of the Sentio Counseling Center's deliberate practice fall 2023 cohort.

 MacKenzie sends out an occasional newsletter to keep in touch with friends and colleagues from the mental health community.
 Feel free to subscribe!